 Average savings of unplanned downtime by using relevant data

 Despite the large financial impact unplanned downtime can inflict, few oil and gas organizations utilize optimized maintenance strategies.
 Three out of four organizations take either a time-based or reactive approach to maintenance.
 Less than 24% report their maintenance strategy as predictive and focused on data or analytics.
-In the Kimberlite study 42% of the offshore plants where over 15 years old.
+In the Kimberlite study, 42% of the offshore plants were over 15 years old.
 Data is the new oil According to the U.S. Department of Energy, predictive maintenance saves 8% to 12% over preventative maintenance and upward to 40% over reactive maintenance.
 This results in $34 million in cost savings annually.
 According to the study:

-“Updating maintenance practices to more predictive efforts -driven by digital technologies and data-based optimization – can enable offshore production facilities to reduce their unplanned downtime and drive better operational efficiency”
+“Updating maintenance practices to more predictive efforts -driven by digital technologies and data-based optimization – can enable offshore production facilities to reduce their unplanned downtime and drive better operational efficiency.”

-Why is data is important?
+Why is data is necessary?

 A data-driven approach to maintenance allows for more efficient upkeep and proven results to lower costs.
 Opportunities to integrate data or analytics include:

-- Standardized collection and management of data related to asset conditions, failures and performance
+- Standardized collection and management of data related to asset conditions, failures, and performance

 - Exploiting analytics to move towards predictive maintenance techniques.